FAQs

 2 – ULRV’s use flash charging for power from station to station.
 This eliminates the overhead pantographs and catenary wires that are an enormous cost to engineer, fit into the built environment, and construct.

 A: The long planning period for rail systems is due to the need to construct the items identified above.
-Rail foundations, pantograph wires, dedicated signage and signals, crossings and intersections, need to be 'fit' into the built environment.
-ULRT at it's simplest fits right into existing bus routes.
+Rail foundations, pantograph wires, dedicated signage and signals, crossings and intersections, need to be ‘fit’ into the built environment.
+ULRT at it’s simplest fits right into the existing environment.
 The rails get laid and the ULRV goes on.
 With a few flash charge stations and a lot of secure climate controlled stops, operation can be within a year of go ahead.

 See Q4 answer above.